NAPDS Exemplary PDS Award Guidelines

 • (Optional) Up to two letters of support from university or school district leaders.

-Selection for the award will be based on the nine essentials of PDS work detailed in the 2021 NAPDS publication titled, “What It Means to Be a Professional Development School: The Nine Essentials, Second Edition.”
+NOTE: The nine essentials of PDS work are detailed in the 2021 NASUP statement titled, “What It Means to be a Professional Development School.
+(The full statement can be found here.)

-The NAPDS Awards Committee, consisting of individuals with a balanced representation from the P-12 and college/university communities, will recommend the recipient(s) of the award to the NAPDS Leadership Team at its December meeting.
+The NASUP Awards Committee, consisting of individuals with a balanced representation from the P-12 and college/university communities, will use the selection criteria to determine how the PDS Partnership fulfills the Essentials presented and will recommend the recipient(s) of the award to the NASUP Leadership Team.
 Upon approval of the Leadership Team, the recipient(s) will be notified immediately in order to encourage partnership representation at the awards ceremony of the annual conference.

-The award shall be publicized in the publications of the NAPDS, on its website, and in other appropriate NAPDS venues.
+The award shall be publicized in the publications of the NASUP, on its website, and in other appropriate NASUP venues.
 The primary contact persons for the partnership will receive a formal press release to use in publicizing the award.

 2023